gudzpoz/luajava/README.md

  * [LibGDX](https://github.com/libgdx/libgdx)

 Nonlua is based on LuaJava.
 So all thanks to Jason Santos for his awesome work on it.
-Nonlua is also using gdx-jnigen for loading and compiling natives in cross-splatform way.
+Nonlua is also using some parts of LibGDX for cross-platform file and shared library loading, so kudos to everyone who is working on it.
+LibGDX is awesome :smile: